-Reports To: Cornerstone
+Reports To: A Safe Haven

 The goal of shelter diversion is to end someone’s experience of homelessness as quickly as possible while empowering them to regain control over their situation.
 This limits the trauma of homelessness on the individual or family and keeps limited shelter beds available for those most in need.
 The goal of the Shelter Diversion Pilot is to build a network of well-trained diversion experts who are supported by system-level infrastructure that includes management, training, and access to funds.

 Shelter diversion is an intensive, short-term intervention that elevates creative problem solving and conflict resolution to empower people experiencing a housing crisis to find an immediate alternative to shelter and return to more stable housing.
 Through a strengths-based conversation, facilitated by a diversion specialist, individuals and families seeking shelter are supported in identifying immediate alternate housing arrangements and, if necessary, connections with services and financial assistance.
 Shelter diversion does not act as a barrier to shelter.